waaall/computer-tips/Windows-tips.md

 ```

-The source and destination drives must be different.
-When recovering from the operating system drive (often C: ), use the /n <filter> and /y:<type<(s)> switches to specify the user files or folder.

-Microsoft automatically creates a recovery folder for you called, Recovery_<date and time> on the destination drive.

-There are three modes you can use to recover files: Default, Segment, and Signature.

 ##### Default mode examples

 Recover a specific file from your C: drive to the recovery folder on an E: drive：